remllezrovert/vimwiki/cisco-vlsm.md

     + Take note of which octet $v$ is found in we will call this $O$
     + The values in the table are founding using this equation: $v = 2^{mod(H_b,8)}$.

 * d.
-Add $v$ to the $O$ octet of the address in the previous row on a calculator
+Add $v$ to the $O$ octet of the address in your previous row
-    + If the result is less than 255 then write this address into the ip column of the current row.
+    + If the result is less than 255 then write this address into the ip column of your current row.
      + If the result is greater than or equal to 255 then this value is invalid and a bit shift is needed.
     + Repeat step three until a bit shift is needed.